stevenkxu/FRE-6883/README.md

 Group consisting of Steven, Xiongan, Zhitong, Lisa, and Ning

+Note: create windows and mac staging environments so we can actually test the code as it's done

 ## Tasks and deadlines
 ### ~~Pull earnings dates and values from Bloomberg for S&P500 stocks:~~ Done
 Xiongan, End-of-day 12/4